Vision-Paudel/Sudoku/README.md

 Java source files are excluded as it is a common second year student assignment.

-Command Line Argument: Java SudokuSolver [Filename.extension]
+Command Line Argument: ``Java SudokuSolver [Filename.extension]``

 May need to include path if puzzle file is in a different folder.

+It solves the puzzle, displays it and saves the solved puzzle in 2 formats: one in normal format and another well formatted for displaying purposes.

 Sample files are included for reference.